yiwenchen1999/yiwenchen1999.github.io/_pages/about.md

 feature_row:
   - image_path: HouseCrafter_Teaser.png
     alt: "HouseCrafter"
-    title: "HouseCrafter: Lifting Floorplans to 3D Scenes with 2D Diffusion Models"
+    title: "HouseCrafter: Lifting Floorplans to 3D Scenes with 2D Diffusion Models(ICCV 2025 highlight)"
     authors: "Yiwen Chen, Hieu T. Nguyen, Vikram Voleti, Varun Jampani, Huaizu Jiang"
-    excerpt: "Created a diffusion model that lifts a 2D floorplan into a complete house-scale 3D indoor scene by autoregressively generating consistent RGB-D views at sampled camera locations.
-Designed a floorplan-aware attention mechanism to maintain spatial consistency across all generated views and support high-quality 3D reconstruction."
+    excerpt: "We introduce HouseCrafter, an novel approach that can lift a floorplan into a complete large 3D indoor scene (e.g. a house).
+Our key insight is to adapt a 2D diffusion model, which is trained on web-scale images, to generate consistent multi-view color (RGB) and depth (D) images across different locations of the scene.
+Specifically, the RGB-D images are generated autoregressively in a batch-wise manner along sampled locations based on the floorplan, where previously generated images are used as condition to the diffusion model to produce images at nearby locations.
+The global floorplan and attention design in the diffusion model ensures the consistency of the generated images, from which a 3D scene can be reconstructed."
     url: /publication/2024-12-01-housecrafter
     btn_label: "Learn More"
     btn_class: "btn--primary"